Ramkumar Ramanathan: 2021: Major debut in mixed doubles, maiden singles Challenger title

-2022: First ATP Tour title & Top 100 debut in doubles
+2022–2024: ATP title & top 100, Masters singles main draw

 Ramkumar had good start to 2022 season with a title win in Adelaide, Ramanathan partnered with Rohan Bopanna and won the title by defeating top seeds Ivan Dodig and Marcelo Melo in the final.
 This was his first ATP Tour title.
-Just a month later he won his second ATP title with Rohan Bopanna at Maharastra Open by defeating Australian pair of Luke Saville and John-Patrick Smith in the final.
+Just a month later, he won his second ATP title with Rohan Bopanna at Maharashtra Open by defeating Australian pair of Luke Saville and John-Patrick Smith in the final.
 Following his title victory he broke into ATP Top 100 doubles rankings by reaching career best ranking of World No. 94.
+At the same tournament, Ramanathan received a singles main draw wildcard but lost to Stefano Travaglia in the first round in three sets.

-Whereas he lost to Holger Rune in Adelaide qualifiers and Gian Marco Moroni in Australian Open qualifiers in straight sets respectively.
-He had also lost to Stefano Travaglia in Maharashtra first round in three sets.
+In singles, he lost to Holger Rune in the 2022 Adelaide qualifiers and Gian Marco Moroni in Australian Open qualifiers in straight sets respectively.

-Ramanathan lost in the first round of 2022 Bengaluru Open to Max Purcell in three sets but went on to win the doubles title with Saketh Myneni seeded no.3 defeating French pair of Hugo Grenier and Alexandre Müller in straight sets in the final.
-The pair didn't drop a single set in winning the title.
+Ramanathan lost in the first round of 2022 Bengaluru Open to Max Purcell in three sets but went on to win the doubles title with Saketh Myneni, defeating French pair of Hugo Grenier and Alexandre Müller in straight sets in the final.
+The pair did not drop a single set in winning the title.

 He then lost to Mathias Bourgue at Bengaluru Open 2 but reached the doubles final with Saketh Myneni again losing to Arjun Kadhe and Alexander Erler in the tie breaker.

 Ramanathan and Saketh lost in the 1st round of 2022 Dubai Tennis Championships to John Peers and Filip Polášek in straight sets after receiving a wildcard.

 Ramanathan lost to Liam Broady in the qualifying round of 2022 Indian Wells Masters.
 Ramanathan was the top seed in the singles qualifying round of 2022 Challenger di Roseto degli Abruzzi II but lost to Francesco Maestrelli.

 He reached the quarterfinals of the doubles event with Jeevan Nedunchezhiyan.
 He then reached the final of the Challenger Biel/Bienne with Purav Raja where they lost to top seeds Pierre-Hugues Herbert and Albano Olivetti in straight sets.
-He then lost to JC Aragone in the first round of Salinas Challenger.
-As the top seeds with Jeevan in doubles, he still lost to eventual champions and compatriots Yuki Bhambri and Saketh Myneni.
+He then lost to JC Aragone in the first round of the Salinas Challenger.
+At the same tournament, in doubles as the top seeds with Jeevan, he lost to eventual champions and compatriots Yuki Bhambri and Saketh Myneni.

+At the 2024 Rolex Shanghai Masters he qualified for the main draw with wins over Ugo Blanchet and Fajing Sun.
+It was his first singles main draw appearance at the Masters level since 2017 Cincinnati, having entered the qualifying competition as an alternate.